jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 training data ready for processing.

 Using the default approach, the classifier is subsequently evaluated against a separate validation set.
-Using my training data, the result of running
+Using my training data, as result of running

 ```
 pred = svc.predict(features_valid)